mariebernf/Milestone-Project/README.md

 # User Experience
 User stories:
-* As a new user and potential member.
-I want to be able to navigate the website and find information easily.
+* As a new user and potential member, I want to be able to navigate the website and find information easily.
-* As a new user and potential member.
-I want to see what the gym as to offer.
+* As a new user and potential member, I want to see what the gym as to offer.
-* As an existing member.
-I want to see what classes are available, so I can plan my fitness routine.
+* As an existing member, I want to see what classes are available, so I can plan my fitness routine.
-* As an existing member.
-I want to see the dates and times of classes available, so I can plan my schedule.
+* As an existing member, I want to see the dates and times of classes available, so I can plan my schedule.
-* As a new user and existing member.
-I want to see the benifits of membership.
+* As a new user and existing member, I want to see the benefits of membership.

 Website Aims:
 * To create a user friendly site where users can navigate easily and find out the information they need.
 This will be done with an easy to use navigation bar.
 With links to sections such as classes, gallery and contact.
-* To create a contact form for users if they need additional information.
+* To create a contact form for users who need additional information.
 * To highlight what classes are available.
 * To let users know the benefits of membership, such as classes are free to members.